matter-labs/zksync-web-era-docs/docs/dev/developer-guides/contracts/contract-verification.md

 To verify the contract, enter the following details;

-- Contract address: The address provided must match with `0x` address supplied during contract creation.
+- Contract address: The address provided must match with the `0x` address supplied during contract creation.
 - Contract name: The name must be identical to the name provided in the contract.
 - Optimization: This checks whether or not optimization was used while compiling the contract, If you enabled optimization during compilation, check **Yes** otherwise select **No**
 - Compiler version: This specifies the exact version of the compiler used to compile a smart contract.
 Click on the dropdown to specify the compiler version used.